Are you urban planners, an advocacy group, or a media company?

 Our current staff members are graduates of Dalhousie University’s School of Planning, with degrees in Urban Design, Planning, and Masters of Planning Studies.

 We like to think of PLANifax as a media-focused advocacy group.
 With technology constantly changing, we feel that advocacy should change with it.
 Using video as an education and engagement tool allows us to reach more people than by hosting meetings and is more entertaining than a PowerPoint presentation.

-How do you make money: are you a non-profit, or do you work as “contractors” for community groups, local governments, corporations, developers, etc.?
+As you a non-profit, do you work as “contractors” for community groups, local governments, corporations, developers, etc.?

 The work we do takes on many forms – while we do occasionally do contract work for government organizations and private clients, all of our funds go towards making videos with topics that our staff and viewers have expressed interest in learning more about.
 Taking on contract work allows us to make pro-bono videos for community organizations that lack funding, such as our SpryProud video for the Spryfield Community Association, or the Jump In! video for the Jump In non-profit.